dotnet/AspNetCore.Docs/aspnetcore/azure/devops/deploying-to-app-service.md

 3. In a text editor or Visual Studio, modify *Pages/Index.cshtml* again so that the `<h2>` element reads `<h2>Simple Feed Reader - V3</h2>` and save the file.

-4. Commit the file to the local Git repo, using either the **Changes** page in Visual Studio's *Team Explorer* tab, or by entering the following using the local machine's command shell:
+4. Commit the file to the local Git repository, using either the **Changes** page in Visual Studio's *Team Explorer* tab, or by entering the following using the local machine's command shell:

     ```console
     git commit -a -m "upgraded to V3"